barbagroup/inexact-gmres/reproducibility-package/README.md

 `docker build -t fmm-bem ./`

-or forcing a clean build of the image
+or force a clean build of the image

 `docker build --no-cache -t fmm-bem ./`

-This step takes some time to download, send build context to Docker daemon, install all the dependencies to run our tests, pull our code from Github and eventually compile the code.
+This step takes some time to download files, send build context to Docker daemon, install all the dependencies, pull our code from Github and eventually compile the code.

 #### 2. run the image in a new container

 `docker run -v $(pwd):/ -it fmm-bem bash`

-`-v` means we mount the current directory of our computer `$(pwd)` to the root directory `/` of the launched container.
+`-v` means to mount the current directory of our computer `$(pwd)` to the root directory `/` of the launched container.
 Mounting the volume enables us to transfer files between them.

 `-i` means interactive, and `-t` means to allocate a pseudo-tty.
 They are often written together as `-it`. `fmm-bem` is the image to use, and `bash` is the shell to use.